ShadowOne333/Metroid-Zero-Mission-Redux/README.md

 * **somerando (caauyjdp)** - Tractor beam, more map messages.
 * **yohann** - Tractor beam, Unknown items, more map messages.
 * **quote58** - Tractor beam, getting some asm to work.
 * **kiliwily** - DessgeegaSidehopperFix, WeaponToggleOnDeath, HazardDamageSuit, LedgeVault and Sound Test Expansion hacks.
+Fix for the SFX and flash for Gravity suit being out of sync after Charlie fight.
 Also credits for his Full Suit and UnkItems specific fixes for Normal Redux.
 * **SpineShark** - Zero Charge hack fix for Samus not shooting a charged pistol shot when crouching.
+Fix for Full Suit not showing on post-Charlie activation sequence
 * **HAMGER** - Fixes for Suitless Samus with Unknown Items.
 * **Metroid Construction** for all the great resources, forums and help towards this hack.